 Insert here

 Even though the real water loss standard does not have to be met until 2028, Water Code still requires this UWMP to contain data showing whether it was met.
-Therefore, to demonstrate that EVWD is expected to meet its water loss standard, refer to Submittal Table 4-6 that shows the District reported in its most recent AWWA water loss audit (CY 2022) a real water loss of 11.6 per unit per day and apparent water loss of 1.7 per unit per day that DID exceed the District’s 2028 real water loss standard of 6.0 per unit per day but did NOT exceed the 2028 apparent water loss standard of 2.7 per unit per day.
+Therefore, to demonstrate that CVWD is expected to meet its water loss standard, refer to Submittal Table 4-6 that shows the District reported in its most recent AWWA water loss audit (CY 2022) a real water loss of 11.6 per unit per day and apparent water loss of 1.7 per unit per day that DID exceed the District’s 2028 real water loss standard of 6.0 per unit per day but did NOT exceed the 2028 apparent water loss standard of 2.7 per unit per day.

 This Page Intentionally Left Blank